Insolvency Laws and Securitisation

 Banking financial institutions engaging in derivatives trading activities without approval will be subject to administrative sanctions including confiscation, fine, suspension of business and revocation of business licence, etc, by the CBIRC.
 For banking financial institutions that have failed to effectively implement derivatives trading risk management and internal control systems, the CBIRC has the power to suspend or revoke their licence to engage in derivative trading and impose monetary sanctions.
 Meanwhile, SROs including NAFMII and the CFETS have the power to impose self-regulatory sanctions, based on the seriousness of the violation.

 China has not published any law or regulation dealing exclusively with the protection of investors in ABS products.
-Investor protection is provided for in the basic laws, including the Securities Law of the People's Republic of China and the Securities Investment Fund Law of the People's Republic of China, etc, as well as various securitisation regulations.
-These laws and regulations cover matters such as investor qualifications and limits on the number of investors (see 4.14 Entities Investing in Securitisation), due diligence, credit risk retention (see 4.2 General Disclosure Laws or Regulations) and market trading rules, as well as information disclosure (see 4.1 Specific Disclosure Laws or Regulations) and many other aspects.
+Investor protection is provided for in the basic laws, including the Securities Law of the People’s Republic of China and the Securities Investment Fund Law of the People’s Republic of China, etc, as well as various securitisation regulations.
+These laws and regulations cover matters such as investor qualifications and limits on the number of investors (see 4.14 Entities Investing in Securitisation), due diligence, credit risk retention (see 4.2 General Disclosure Laws or Regulations) and market trading rules, as well as information disclosure (see 4.1 Specific Disclosure Laws or Regulations), the duration of standard operational responsibilities and many other aspects.

 Another mechanism for investor protection is the due diligence requirements for the relevant intermediaries, with the more detailed regulations being within the realm of business asset securitisations.
 In November 2014 the CSRC issued the Guidelines for Securities Companies and Subsidiaries of Fund Management Companies on Due Diligence for Asset Securitisation, specifying the scheme manager as the overall responsible party for due diligence, and proposing the relevant due diligence requirements.
 In June 2019, AMAC promulgated three detailed guidelines to specify the requirements for due diligence on the securitisation of financial leases, public-private partnership (PPP) projects and account receivables.
 In the ABN area, in January 2021, NAFMII published the Guidelines for Due Diligence on the Asset-Backed Notes by Non-Financial Enterprises (Trial Implementation).